ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 Remember above, where we noted whether or not an institution existed on `obis.institution_codes` or if it was a new institution?
 This cell is our opportunity to add any institutions if they are new.
 If all institutions (for each contact, plus for the project as a whole) exist, then you can skip this cell.

 To run the cell, you will need to complete:
-1. a short-code for the institution (ex: DAL)
+1. Institution Code: a short-code for the institution (ex: DAL)
-1. the institution's website (ex: https://www.dal.ca/)
-1. the full institution name (ex: Dalhousie University)
+1. Institution Name: the full institution name (ex: Dalhousie University)
+1. Institution Website: the institution's website (ex: https://www.dal.ca/).
+You can confirm the URL is valid with the `Check URL` button.
+1. Organization ID: Press the `Search Org ID` button.
+A list of potential WikiData, GRID, ROR, EDMO and NERC results for the institution will appear.
+Choose the best match, and paste that URL into the blank Organization ID cell.
+1. Institution Country: the country where the institution is headquartered
+1. Institution State: the state where the institution is headquartered
+1. Institution Sector: one of Unknown, Government/Other Publuc, Univserity/College/Research Hospital, Private, or Non-profit.

-Once all values are completed, run the cell and confirm the following output:
+Once all values are completed, press `Create Institution` and confirm the following output:

 ~~~
 Institution record 'DAL' created.